Knock your manuscript into shape ready for the Eric Gregory Awards

-Bring your Eric Gregory manuscript to this energetic two-part workshop with Martha Sprackland – editor at Offord Road Books and Poetry London, and previous winner of the Award – and get it into shape, ahead of the prize deadline in October.
+Bring your Eric Gregory Award manuscript to this energetic two-part workshop with Martha Sprackland – editor at Offord Road Books and Poetry London, and previous winner of the Award – and get it into shape, ahead of the prize deadline in October.
 In part 1 you’ll consider what makes it a coherent collection – how do you turn it from a rattle-bag into a calling-card, from a stack of paper into a coherent whole that presents your work in its best light?
 Using workshop prompts and friendly group feedback we’ll address questions of structure, tone, and theme, and you’ll then be sent out into the autumn to put these skills into practice.
 Come back for Part 2, where we’ll do the fine-tuning and precision-work, zooming in to polish and perfect your poems into a prize-winning pamphlet, ready for submission on 31 October.
+(Please note: the Eric Gregory Trust Fund and the Society of Authors are not involved in this workshop in any way.)

 This is a two-part workshop, with one day on 29 September and one on 20 October.
 10.30am – 4.30pm.